-FACT: Only the patient may revoke his or her DNR status when he or she has obtained a DNR order.
+FACT: Only the patient may revoke his or her DNR status when they have obtained a DNR order.
 Either the patient or the surrogate may revoke that status if the surrogate obtains the order.
-Such revocation may be done at any time without regard to the patient's physical or mental condition and in any manner, including verbally or by destroying or not displaying the order, bracelet or necklace.
+The revocation may be done at any time without regard to the patient's physical or mental condition and in any manner, including verbally or by destroying or not displaying the order, bracelet or necklace.